CuriosityShopRecords/CuriosityShopRecords/README.md

 ## Come in...

-Just, put this in your favourite packer, and you'll have access to my best goods.
+Just put this text in your favourite packer, and you'll have access to my best goods:

 `CuriosityShopRecords/CuriosityShopRecords/main`